 Tips to help your dog cope with fireworks and thunderstorms

-It is very common for dogs to be fearful of loud noises, including fireworks and thunderstorms.
-While a certain degree of fear during big bangs is normal to keep dogs from danger, it becomes very stressful and unhealthy for you and your dog when this fear is extreme.
+It is very common for dogs to be sensitive to loud noises, including fireworks and thunderstorms.
+While a certain degree of fear during big bangs is normal to keep dogs away from danger, if this fear gets worse it can become very stressful and unhealthy for you and your dog.

 So what can you do?

-You can help your dog tolerate the noise with a gradual desensitization program - exposing your dog to sounds of fireworks, day after day, increasing the volume progressively, and rewarding your dog when he manages to calm down.
+If you plan well in advance, you can help your dog tolerate loud noises with a gradual desensitization program.
+For example, exposing your dog to sounds of fireworks or thunder storms, day after day, increasing the volume progressively, and rewarding your dog when he manages to calm down.

-If you are making your ‘dog den’ from scratch, try to do this a few weeks in advance so that your dog knows it is a safe place when fireworks or thunderstorms start.
+If you're making your ‘dog den’ from scratch, try to do this a few weeks in advance so that your dog knows it is a safe place when thunder storms and fireworks start.